 Psychological Treatment for Overcontrolled and Undercontrolled Adolescent Depression

-Describe the bio-temperamental differences between undercontrolled and overcontrolled adolescent depression.
+Bio-temperamental differences between undercontrolled and overcontrolled and adolescent depression

 How do self-injury and suicidal behaviors present in adolescents with OC and UC depression?